Harishhari0525/Animated-Stickers/README.md

-# Android Stickers Apps for WhatsApp
+# Android Stickers App for WhatsApp.

 The Release contains static and animated packs and are pack credit goes to respective creators.